ahessl/ERA_analysis/Readme.md

 5. ExtractTS
     *Needs*
-    --Nothing going yet, idea is to interactively select grid box from plots to extract a mean time series. identifyRaster
+    --Nothing going yet, idea is to interactively select grid box from plots to extract a mean time series of months that can be sent to treeclim for monthly analysis. identifyRaster to get the extent
-    extract (raster, coords)
+    gbox <- extent (140, 150, -42, -40)
+    gbox_m <- extract(raster, gbox, fun="mean", method="simple")

 Build a package called SpatCorr